 Q.: What is Steam?

 A.: Steam is a digital download service for PC, Mac and Linux that sells video games and some development software.
-PC gamers favor Steam for its huge selection, user-friendly interface, integrated social features and frequent sales.
+PC gamers generally like Steam for its huge selection, user-friendly interface, integrated social media features and frequent sales.

 Q.: Why would I want to run SteamOS?

 A.: SteamOS will be very lightweight, and is designed specifically with big-screen TVs in mind.
-It aims to split the difference between the diversity and low costs of PC gaming and the comfort and ease-of-use of console gaming.
+It aims to split the difference between customizable PC gaming and comfortable console gaming.
 Hooking a SteamOS machine up to your TV may be easier than hooking up a Windows PC or Mac.
-Because many Steam games allow you to use a controller instead of a mouse and keyboard, a SteamOS system can offer you hundreds of games at a much lower price than a traditional console.
+Because many Steam games allow you to use a controller instead of a mouse and keyboard, a SteamOS system can offer you hundreds of the industry's most popular games at lower prices.

 Q.: Why wouldn't I want to run SteamOS?

-A.: As SteamOS is a Linux system, most of Steam's 2,000-plus game library is not available for the system at present.
-Furthermore, although SteamOS will have some video streaming services, it still won't offer as many features as a Windows or Mac computer out of the box.
-However, like many Linux systems, SteamOS allows users to "alter or replace any part of the software or hardware they want," according to Steam's announcement.
-This means that you'll need to be proficient in programming Linux systems (or comfortable user-made modifications) if you want to add features not included with SteamOS.
+A.: As SteamOS is a Linux system, most of Steam's 10,000-plus game library is not available at present.
+Furthermore, it won't offer as many features as a Windows or Mac computer out of the box.
+However, like many Linux systems, SteamOS allows users to develop their own features, if they're sufficiently skilled programmers.

 Q.: What games run on SteamOS?

-A.: Any Steam game with Linux support should run on SteamOS, although Valve will pin down this list as the launch date approaches.
-There are roughly 300 Linux games available through Steam, including major titles like "Europa Universalis IV" and indie darlings like "Fez."
+A.: Any Steam game with Linux support should run on SteamOS, although Valve will pin down this list as the official launch date approaches.
+There are roughly 2,000 Linux games available through Steam, including major titles like Counter-Strike: Global Offensive and indie darlings like Hotline Miami.

 Q.: What games don't run on SteamOS?